The idea of talking to kids about climate change can be incredibly daunting.

 Currently our culture is fixated on obedience.
 Praise and punishment are used in many homes and schools in an attempt to control behavior.

-We don’t often allow children to think for themselves, to challenge the norm or to stand up for what they believe in.
+We don’t really allow children to think for themselves, to challenge the norm or to stand up for what they believe in.

-Imagine what a world full of resilient, clear thinkers who have the emotional capacity to care about others could achieve!
+Imagine a world full of resilient, grateful, level-headed adults who truly care about others.

 Resilience is a person’s ability to thrive rather than to simply survive.